What hiring managers actually look for

 What skills do hotel front desk agents need?

-The most important skills are PMS system proficiency (especially Opera), cash handling, phone etiquette, and guest service.
-Bilingual ability and upselling skills are strong bonuses.
+The most important skills are property management system proficiency (especially Opera PMS), cash handling, multi-line phone or switchboard handling, reservations management, and guest service.
+Bilingual ability and upselling are strong bonuses.

 Do I need experience to be a front desk agent?